 Mississippi Sex Education Law

-Most of Teen Health Mississippi’s policy work has been surrounding Mississippi’s sex education law, House Bill 999 (HB 999).
-With the passage of HB 999 in 2011, school districts are required to adopt and implement a sex education policy – either “abstinence-only” or “abstinence-plus.”
+Most of Teen Health Mississippi’s sex education policy work has been surrounding Mississippi’s sex education law, House Bill 999 (HB 999).
+With the passage of HB 999 in 2011, and its later extension until 2021, school districts are required to adopt and implement a sex education policy – either “abstinence-only” or “abstinence-plus.”

 School districts can comply with the law through the Creating Healthy and Responsible Teens (CHART) initiative, which offers evidence-based, medically accurate, and age-appropriate programs.

 If you want to see change in state policies on sex education in schools, there are several ways to get involved and have your voice heard.

 Sex education advocacy starts with facts.
 Explore Mississippi’s county-level stats for teen births and STD rates along with information about local school district policy and curriculum.

 › Stay Connected